 The Top 10 City Pop Albums

 In every genre there are albums that exemplify the sound, and City Pop, while more loosely defined than others, still has a distinctive style that is recognizable to those who know what to look for.
 The checklist for City Pop almost always includes a fusion of two or more elements from genres like Funk, Jazz, Pop, or Disco crowned with English chorus sections, blaring instrumental solo, and warm production quality.
-While these are accepted traits City Pop often exhibits, there are also songs that can veer off from that recipe and still be considered City Pop, which shows just how vague the term can be to easily apply to often disconnected musical styles tied together by more of a feeling than a prerequisite production style.
-City Pop is the definition of mood music.
+While these are accepted traits City Pop often exhibits, there are also songs that can veer off from that recipe and still be considered City Pop, which shows just how vague the term can be.
+City Pop is the definition of mood music

 Overall, the style can be described as a nebulous mix of Eastern and Western musical ideas.
 There is alot of interchanging of musicality and creativity in the genre that points to a very cosmopolitan minded generation of artists that were experimenting with sounds that were at once edgy as they were simple.
 For Japan, this subset of Kayo-kyoku, or ‘New Music’ was at the frontier of a new beginning of international music.
 City Pop very much has to “feel” like something you’ve heard a very long time ago in a hazy memory of the 80s even though you’re maybe born in 2000.
 Regardless of when you were born, it’s consensus that this particular kind of music has a timeless quality to it that speaks to people of all ages.